intelops/compage/CONTRIBUTING.md

    ```shell
   export PATH="$PATH:$(go env GOPATH)/bin"
    ```
-- Download buf binary from this link - https://github.com/bufbuild/buf/releases and fire the command from core directory of compage.
+- Download buf binary from this link—https://github.com/bufbuild/buf/releases and fire the command from core directory of compage.
    ```shell
    buf generate
    ```
-## How K8s and GitHub are interacted with above 3 components?
+## How are K8s and GitHub interacted with above three components?
 ![architecture-med.png](images/architecture-med.png)